• Skip to primary navigation

 Erasmus Traineeship

-Whether you’re applying for a semester, a full year, a traineeship, you can use these tips. traineeships are a great opportunity to acquire skills that will get you prepared and ready for your future career.
+Whether you’re applying for a semester, a full year, or a traineeship, you can use these tips. traineeships are a great opportunity to acquire skills that will get you prepared and ready for your future career.
 These traineeship programs can last from 2 to 12 months.
 You are even allowed to do more than a single traineeship.

-If you haven’t decided where to go for your traineeship, you might want to look out some of the best cities in Europe to do your Erasmus program.
-If you do a good research you will see some of the best online platforms that will direct you to the best places and positions for Erasmus traineeship.
+If you haven’t decided where to go for your traineeship, you might want to look out for some of the best cities in Europe to do your Erasmus program.
+If you do good research you will see some of the best online platforms that will direct you to the best places and positions for Erasmus traineeship.

 Sample Motivation Letter for Erasmus Program

-The sample motivation letter for Erasmus program below is just a guide, not the one you should submit.
+The sample motivation letter for the Erasmus program below is just a guide, not the one you should submit.
 You can look at it and prepare yours effectively.

 Most times, the hardest part of any writing is the starting part, but with the sample below you can start by transforming the story to your with respect to your story.